JVerhe/heatTopology/readme.md

 To compile the project:

 1. cd build
+2. sudo apt-get install libeigen3-dev
-2. cmake ..
+3. cmake ..
-3. cmake --build . (everytime you want to compile the project)
+4. cmake --build . (everytime you want to compile the project)

-Compilation flags can be changed in CMakeLists.txt
+Compilation flags can be changed in CMakeLists.txt TODO library management